CalllumSCO/ctl_list/README.md

-# Custom Track League Track List Generator
+# CTL Track List Generator
-A tracklist generator for Custom Track League, a competitive league for Mario Kart Wii
+Tempory script used for league organisation.
+A bit outdated now as we use a different organisation system.